Patyntje

 Comparing your options in Gent for this tier.

 Patyntje is a reasonable solo choice at this price tier.
-The Gordunakaai riverside setting gives you something to look at, and a Michelin Plate venue with easy booking difficulty means you can plan without stress.
+The Gordunakaai riverside setting gives you something to look at, a Michelin Plate venue with easy booking difficulty means you can plan without stress.
 Solo diners wanting a counter or bar-seat format should check seating options when reserving, as the venue data does not confirm that layout.

 Yes, for a low-key occasion rather than a showpiece one.
-The Michelin Plate recognition for both 2024 and 2025 signals reliable kitchen execution, and the €€€ price range sits at a level that reads as celebratory without requiring a special-occasion budget.
+The Michelin Plate recognition for both 2024 and 2025 signals reliable kitchen execution, the €€€ price range sits at a level that reads as celebratory without requiring a special-occasion budget.
 If you want a more theatrical or tasting-menu-led experience, Vrijmoed or Souvenir may be a stronger fit.

 Dietary accommodation details are not confirmed in the available venue data.
 Given the classical Flemish menu format, it is worth contacting the restaurant directly before booking if you have specific requirements, as traditional Flemish cooking relies heavily on meat and dairy.